Mastering Leadership Transition: Avoiding Mistakes and Building Success

 There are certain transition traps and obstacles that new leaders commonly face.
 The way to avoid such pitfalls is to know what they are and how they happen.

 There is a certain overlap between leaders and managers.
-Both have direct reports, are likely in their position because they have leadership skills, and they have experience from previous roles that can help them in their new one.
+Both have direct reports, are likely in their position because they have leadership skills or are working on developing leadership competencies, and they have experience from previous roles that can help them in their new one.

 However, there is a slight difference in the focus of leaders and managers.
 “Leaders,” “senior leaders,” or however you refer to them, are often more focused on creating a long-term vision, empowering the team to achieve goals, and setting an example for the team.